mperez13/ROS-Tutorials/gazebo_notes/system_plugin.md

 Inside `/tmp/gazebo_frames` you should see many saved images from the current plugin

-- Note: Remember to also terminate the background server process after you quit the client.
+- Remember to also terminate the background server process after you quit the client.

-In the same terminal, bring process to foreground:
+In the same terminal, bring last process to foreground:

 ```
 $ fg